chennnyl/asm-popola/README.md

 - `MMIO+0x0`: Most significant byte of the stack pointer
 - `MMIO+0x1`: Least significant byte of the stack pointer
 - `MMIO+0x2-0xF`: Unassigned
+### Subroutine convention
+Convention for unary functions that return a single byte is to place both arguments and return values in the `B` register.
+For more complex functions, you can either use multiple registers or utilize a stack frame.

 ## Example programs
 More examples are available at `devola/sample`.